Cloudbourn/scheduler/README.md

 > ⚠ **Warning**
 >
 > The scheduler exposes a public API that can be used by anyone.
-It is not recommended that you deploy this project unless you are aware of the associated risks.
+If you intend on deploying this project to production you should add an authorizer of your choice to the API Gateway.

 1. Clone this repo